 CHICAGO is in many ways the nation’s last great city.
 Sarah Bernhardt called it “the pulse of America” and, though long eclipsed by Los Angeles as the nation’s second most populous city after New York, Chicago really does have it all, with less hassle and fewer infrastructural problems than its coastal rivals.

-Despite burning to the ground in 1871, Chicago boomed thereafter, doubling in population every decade and by 1900 the city was home to over two million people, many of whom made their way on crowded ships from Ireland and Eastern Europe.
-In the early years of the twentieth century, it cemented its reputation as a place of apparently limitless opportunity, with jobs aplenty for those willing and not averse to strenuous physical labour and largely monotonous tasks.
-The attraction was strongest among blacks from the Deep South: African-Americans poured into the city, with more than 75,000 arriving during the war years of 1916–18 alone.
+The furious pace of development was briefly halted in 1871 when the Great Chicago Fire destroyed much of the urban fabric.
+Chicago boomed thereafter, doubling in population every decade.
+The nickname “Windy City” was coined by a New York newspaper editor in the 1890s to describe the boastful claims of the city’s promoters when attempting to lure investors from the eastern United States.
+By 1900 the city was home to more than two million people, many of whom made their way on crowded ships from Ireland and Eastern Europe.
+In the early years of the twentieth century, it cemented its reputation as a place of apparently limitless opportunity, with jobs aplenty for those not averse to strenuous physical labour and largely monotonous tasks in factories, stockyards and railroad facilities.
+The attraction was strongest among blacks from the Deep South: African Americans poured into the city, with more than 75,000 arriving during the war years of 1916–18 alone.

 During the Roaring Twenties, Chicago’s self-image as a no-holds-barred free market was pushed to the limit by a new breed of entrepreneur.
-Criminal syndicates, ruthlessly run by the likes of gangsters such as Al Capone and Bugsy Moran, took advantage of Prohibition to sell bootleg alcohol.
-Shootouts in the street between sharp-suited, Tommy-gun-wielding mobsters were not as common as legend would have it, but the backroom dealing and iron-handed control they pioneered was later perfected by politicians such as former mayor Richard Daley – father of the present mayor – who ran Chicago single-handedly from the 1950s until his death in 1976.
-These days, the tourist authorities play down the mobster era; few traces of the hoodlum years exist, and those that do owe more to Hollywood than contemporary Chicago.
+Criminal syndicates, ruthlessly run by the likes of gangsters such as Al Capone and Bugs Moran, took advantage of Prohibition to sell bootleg alcohol.
+Shootouts in the street between sharp-suited, Tommy-gun-wielding mobsters were not as common as legend would have it, but the backroom dealing and iron-handed control they pioneered was later perfected by politicians such as former mayor Richard J. Daley who ran Chicago single-handedly from the 1950s until his death in 1976.
+Today’s mayor, former President Obama staffer Rahm Emanuel, with his slightly abrasive and heavy-handed approach, seems to be continuing the tradition.